 What is iron?

 Iron is a mineral needed for healthy red blood cells and for overall good health.
 Iron is found in a wide variety of foods.
-You can also get iron from supplements taken by mouth and from iron medicines prescribed by your healthcare provider.
+You can also get iron from supplements taken by mouth and from iron medicines prescribed by your healthcare professional.

 What does iron do?